Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

-This indicates that the presence of the EP leads, for $d>1$ and in particular for the dimensions of interest $d\geq2$, to smaller infrared divergences in two-loop sunset diagrams.
-They thus contribute only subdominantly and can be dropped.
-In this case, only one-loop contributions survive and the corrections to $v$, $K$, and $D$ associated to anomalous dimensions and $z$ exponents all vanish.
+This shows that the presence of the EP leads, for $d>1$ and in particular for the dimensions of interest $d\geq2$, to smaller infrared divergences in two-loop sunset diagrams, which in turn indicates that they will contribute only subdominantly in the critical regime and can be neglected.
+Only one-loop contributions without transfer momentum survive and the corrections to $v$, $K$, and $D$ associated to anomalous dimensions and $z$ exponents all vanish.

+Formally, this is a valid assumption if $I_{2l}(p)$ remains very small compared to all terms in Eq.~\eqref{eq:Dyson1} i.e. to the renormalized damping $\bar\delta$.
+Because $I_{2l}$ diverges when the damping becomes small, this necessarily implies a condition on the prefactor of the loop i.e.\ on the interactions $g_1+g_2$, which have to be sufficiently small.
+This condition can only be self-consistently checked once we have computed $\bar\delta$, and we therefore defer its discussion to Sec.~\ref{ssec:SolSelfCons}.

-In principle, one can check that higher loop terms for the self-energies and for interactions follow a similar pattern and are also negligible.
+In principle, one has to check that higher loop terms for the self-energies and for interactions follow a similar pattern and are also negligible.
 The discussed pattern however extends to all diagrams in the perturbative series that contain loops with more than one momenta.
 Thus, only graphs with a one-loop structure i.e.\ graphs that are products of one-loop graphs, and without momentum transfer survive when $\delta/v^2$ becomes small.
+Alternatively, this is elegantly recovered in the \ac{DSE} framework since the full effective action can be computed solely from (dressed) tadpole and sunset diagrams, see App.~\ref{app:SDE}.